Are Lower Limb Prosthetics Covered by Medical Insurers?

 Clearly, out of pocket cost is a factor for both patient and clinician.

-Blatchford’s RePaytient program makes paying for healthcare easier for patients by providing interest-free financing for the patient’s deductible while paying healthcare providers up front.
+Blatchford’s Repatient program makes paying for healthcare easier for patients by providing interest-free financing for the patient’s deductible while paying healthcare providers up front.

-Patient Access Powered by RePaytient offers flexible terms for all patients and has no patient denials.
+Patient Access Powered by Repatient offers flexible terms for all patients and has no patient denials.

 We are working every day to bring this solution to O&P clinics across the United States.